nexiality/documentation/release/nexial-core-v4.1.changelog.md

 - [`waitWhileElementNotPresent(locator,waitMs)`](../commands/web/waitWhileElementNotPresent(locator,waitMs)): **NEW**
   command to ensure that a specific element is not present within a fixed amount of time.
   - code fix to prefer the `waitMs` parameter over `nexial.pollWaitMs` value.
+- additional settings to speed up and stablize chrome browser during automation, esp. in headless mode.

 ### [webmail commands](../commands/webmail)